Instagram Reels – Safe Zone Template

 Keep important content within the safe zone with this set of PNG Instagram Reels safe zone overlay templates that you can download and use in your editing software or on a monitor while filming.

 One of the templates in action.
+You can see more of our social media video projects here.

 How to use the templates